 Preparation of Manuscripts

 The following are basic guidelines for the preparation of manuscripts for review.
-For detailed information regarding the preparation of manuscripts for Demography, including information on matters of style, visit Springer’s Demography website and select the “Instructions for Authors” link.
+For detailed information regarding the preparation of manuscripts for Demography, including information on matters of style, visit Springer’s Demography website and select the “Instructions for Authors” link on the right.